Quiet mornings are a gift, especially when one lives near a metropolis. What time of day speaks to you?

 Sheldon Cooper describes his spot as a "single point of consistency in an ever-changing world", so when I "saw" my dad seated at the next table, the memories came calling.

 We all know at least one old soul.
 Why do we love them so?
+What might we learn from them?
 We delight in their wisdom and long for more.

 Paris, city of light, darkened, for love.